nats-io/nats-server/doc/adr/0004-nats-headers.md

 ## Context

 This document describes NATS Headers from the perspective of clients.
 NATS headers allow clients to specify additional meta-data in the form of headers.
-The headers are effectively [HTTP Headers](https://tools.ietf.org/html/rfc7230#section-3.2).
-The reference Go implementation internally uses `http.Header` for their serialization and parsing.

 The salient points of the HTTP header specification are:

-- Each header field consists of a case-insensitive field name followed by a colon (`:`), optional leading whitespace, the field value, and optional trailing whitespace.
+- Each header entry consists of a field name followed by a colon (`:`), optional leading space (SP), the field value, optional trailing whitespace and then carriage-return/line-feed (CR/LF).
+It is suggested to not use leading or trailing spaces simply to reduce the number of bytes transmitted.
 - No spaces are allowed between the header field name and colon.
-- Field value may be preceded or followed by optional whitespace.
+- Field value may be preceded or followed by optional space (SP).
-- The specification may allow any number of strange things like comments/tokens etc.
+- A field value's meaning is left for interpretation by the user.
+NATS will make no effort to encode, decode or parse the value.
+All data between the colon (:) and the CR/LF, excluding leading or trailing whitespace will be consider the entire value.
-- The keys can repeat.
+- The keys can repeat, meaning one key can have multiple values.

-More specifically from [rfc822](https://www.ietf.org/rfc/rfc822.txt) Section 3.1.2:
-> Once a field has been unfolded, it may be viewed as being composed of a field-name followed by a colon (":"), followed by a field-body, and  terminated  by  a  carriage-return/line-feed.
+- Once a field has been unfolded, it may be viewed as being composed of a field-name followed by a colon (":"), followed by a field-body, and terminated by a CR/LF.
-> The  field-name must be composed of printable ASCII characters (i.e., characters that  have  values  between  33.  and  126., decimal, except colon).
-The field-body may be composed of any ASCII characters, except CR or LF.
-(While CR and/or LF may be present  in the actual text, they are removed by the action of unfolding the field.)

-The reference NATS Go client uses the `http.Header` which internally uses `textproto.MIMEHeader` infrastructure for serializing NATS headers.
-Other language clients may not be able to reuse header serialization infrastructure outside of the context of an HTTP request.
-Furthermore, the implementation of the native header library may diverge from the Go `http.Header` while still being standard.

-For example, the Go `http.Header` library, performs the following formatting which while not part of the spec, as header field names are case-insensitive, become a requirement in NATS header fields:
-- First character in a header field is capitalized if in the range of [a-z]
-- First characters following a dash (`-`) are capitalized if in the range of [a-z]

-_If a client doesn't serialize field names as above, it is possible that the server may ignore them._
+- Printable chracters are defined as all ASCII characters between 33 and 126 decimal, inclusive.
+- The field-name may be composed of any printable ASCII characters except colon.
+- The field-body may be composed of any printable ASCII characters plus the HTAB character (0x09).

 NATS Headers:

-The only difference between a NATS header and HTTP is the first line.
-Instead of an HTTP method followed by a resource and the HTTP version (`GET / HTTP/1.1`), NATS will provide a string identifying the header version (`NATS/X.x`), currently 1.0, so it is rendered as `NATS/1.0␍␊`.
+NATS headers will be prefixed by a string identifying the header version (`NATS/X.x`), currently 1.0, so it is rendered as `NATS/1.0␍␊`.

-Please refer to the [specification](https://tools.ietf.org/html/rfc7230#section-3.2) for information on how to encode/decode HTTP headers, and the [Go implementation](https://golang.org/src/net/http/header.go).

 ### Enabling Message Headers